 Holland & Knight has extensive experience providing legal counsel to clients in the Middle East region.
-The lawyers in our Abu Dhabi office include both international and locally trained lawyers who represent multinational companies and contractors doing business in the greater Middle East, India and Africa, as well as Middle Eastern companies conducting business in the United States and worldwide.
+Our firm includes both international and locally trained lawyers who represent multinational companies and contractors doing business in the greater Middle East, India and Africa, as well as Middle Eastern companies conducting business in the United States and worldwide.

 Local Presence, Global Resources

-Our Middle East Team offers an in-depth knowledge of the region, its business climate and legal traditions, as well as access to the resources of our international firm with more than 1,000 lawyers and professionals, in the U.S., Latin America and Asia.
+Our Middle East Team offers an in-depth knowledge of the region, its business climate and legal traditions, as well as access to the resources of our international firm with more than 1,000 lawyers and professionals, in the U.S. and Latin America as well as established relationships with law firms around the globe.
 Combining local know-how with Holland & Knight's broad range and depth of legal services enables us to offer seamless, comprehensive representation in the Middle East region.
-We are well-positioned to help clients in the Middle East identify and maximize business opportunities, avoid risks, and solve problems effectively when they arise.
+We are well-positioned to help clients in the Middle East identify and maximize business opportunities, avoid risks and solve problems effectively when they arise.

 Companies looking to establish a foothold in the region or local entities in need of counsel rely on our team in areas that include: